ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 We are going to use HCatalog to load data into Pig.
 HCatalog allows us to share schema across tools and users within our Hadoop environment.
 It also allows us to factor out schema and location information from our queries and scripts and centralize them in a common repository.
 Since it is in HCatalog we can use the HCatLoader() function.
 Pig makes it easy by allowing us to give the table a name or alias and not have to worry about allocating space and defining the structure.
 We just have to worry about how we are processing the table.

-* We can use the Pig helper at toward the top of the screen to give us a template for the line.
+* We can use the Pig helper located below the name of your script file to give us a template for the line.
 Click on **Pig helper -> HCatalog->load template**
 * The entry **%TABLE%** is highlighted in red for us.
 Type the name of the table which is geolocation.
 * Remember to add the **a =** before the template.
 This saves the results into a.
 Note the **‘=’** has to have a space before and after it.
 * Our completed line of code will look like: